Kona sanctuary welcomes new animals from Puerto Rico

-HONOLULU (KHON2) — A Kona animal sanctuary welcomed 11 new residents who will be adjusting to their new home.
+HONOLULU (KHON2) — A Kona animal sanctuary welcomed 11 new residents who have been adjusting to their new home.

 The ring-tailed lemurs have a new forever home at the Three Ring Ranch Exotic Animal Sanctuary in Kailua-Kona.